T1t4n25/Balance-Mapper/README.md

 # Balance-Mapper
 a program to plan your income and spending.

+# Main language in the ui is Arabic but the code is self explanitory.

 # What is used in it?
 I used the following:
 <br>